Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mapped-out/rules/_index.md

 * Each player receives **8 random movement cards**.
 Place these cards in a row before you, facedown, without looking.
 * Each player also receives a **pawn** and **5 map tiles** to take into their hand.

-Place the **starting tile** in the center, with all player's Pawns on top.
+Place a random **starting tile** in the center, with all player's Pawns on top.

 @TODO: EXAMPLE IMAGE